The annual test is for:

 About the test

 Lorries and buses (including coaches) must be tested each year.
 The first test should be 12 months after the vehicle was first registered with DVLA (Driver and Vehicle Licensing Agency).

 Trailers must be tested one year after they were first sold or supplied.

-The test can be done at a Driver and Vehicle Standards Agency (DVSA) Goods Vehicle Testing Station (GVTS) or a privately owned Authorised Testing Facility (ATF).
+The test can be done at a Driver and Vehicle Standards Agency (DVSA) test station or a privately owned Authorised Testing Facility (ATF).
 Both use DVSA staff and the same test standards.